Updated August 19, 2023

 Integrity refers to maintaining consistency, accuracy, and trust of data over its entire lifecycle.
-It must be understood that data is vulnerable during transit and steps must be taken to ensure that data during transit cannot be modified by unauthorized people, thus compromising confidentiality.
-There are many methods to ensure data integrity, for example, the use of cryptographic checksums to verify the data integrity.
+It must be understood that data is vulnerable during transit, and steps must be taken to ensure that data during transit cannot be modified by unauthorized people, thus compromising confidentiality.
+There are many methods to ensure data integrity; for example, the use of cryptographic checksums to verify data integrity.
 Also, measures such as backup and redundant storage may be required to restore lost data immediately.

 Availability refers to the entire network with resources and hardware infrastructure is available to authorized users.
-Availability is ensured by maintaining all hardware is working well and carrying out repairs immediately, also availability is needed to maintain a fully functional operating system which is free of software conflicts.
-It is also important to perform necessary upgrades, software patches, and security patches as and when they are available from the vendor.
+Availability is ensured by maintaining all hardware is working well and carrying out repairs immediately; also, availability is needed to maintain a fully functional operating system that is free of software conflicts.
+It is also important to perform necessary upgrades, software patches, and security patches when available from the vendor.

 6. What is IPS?

-An IPS is a threat prevention technology which investigates all network data flow to identify and prevent malicious activity and to detect vulnerability in the network.
-IPS is helpful because it can be configured to detect a variety of network attacks and understand vulnerabilities in the network.
+An IPS is a threat prevention technology that investigates all network data flow to identify and prevent malicious activity and to detect vulnerability in the network.
+IPS is helpful because it can be configured to detect various network attacks and understand vulnerabilities in the network.
 IPS is usually deployed on the perimeter of the network.
-There are many types of IPS, some of the approaches to prevent intrusions are signature based, anomaly based, protocol-based and policy-based IPS.
+There are many IPS types; some of the approaches to prevent intrusions are signature-based, anomaly-based, protocol-based and policy-based IPS.

-This has been a guide to List Of Network Security Interview Questions and Answers so that the candidate can crackdown these Network Security Interview Questions easily.
+This has been a guide to List Of Network Security Interview Questions and Answers.
+Here we have listed the top and most asked 6 interview sets of questions so that the jobseeker can crack the interview with ease.
 You may also look at the following articles to learn more –